Dental Crowns and Bridges Arlington, TX

 Crowns and bridges are made by taking a digital scan of your mouth/tooth after Dr. Daggula has prepared the area.
 This new technology replaces the old impression techniques, and is actually more accurate, as well as more comfortable.
 The scan is then sent to a dental lab where your crown or bridge will be custom made to fit your mouth.
 A temporary crown or bridge will be placed into your mouth until your permanent crown or bridge is made.
 When the permanent crown or bridge is ready, it will be cemented into place.

-Crowns and bridges are very durable and can last a lifetime with extra care and by practicing good oral hygiene and regular visits to see your dentist.
+Crowns and bridges are very durable and can last a lifetime with extra care and by practicing good oral hygiene and regular visits to see your Arlington dentist.
 We have seen many cases in our office of documented crowns lasting over 60 years.
-Special attention is needed in flossing underneath your bridge, sp we will teach you how to do this and give you a special floss threader to be used.
+Special attention is needed in flossing underneath your bridge, so we will teach you how to do this and give you a special floss threader to be used.